AceOfKestrels/Brain/Development/Angular/Basics/animations.md

 # Animations
+Since we are constantly adding and removing elements from the DOM when working with Angular, it is difficult to build animations with CSS transitions alone.
+Angular offers its own animation framework however.

+## Getting Started
-To get started, we need to install the `@angular&animations` package:
+First we need to install the `@angular/animations` package:
 ```
 npm install --save @angular/animations
 ```